-- The number of new leadership training opportunities. - Increase in the number of skilled trade students. - The number of apprenticeship and internship programs created and students enrolled. - Number of CRCs issued in the region. - Increase in the labor participation rate. - Change in educational attainment. - The number of new entrepreneurs/businesses. - Increase per capita income.
+- The number of new leadership training opportunities. - Increase in the number of skilled trade students. - The number of apprenticeship and internship programs created and students enrolled. - Number of CRCs issued in the region.\ - Increase in the labor participation rate and per capita income. - Change in educational attainment.\ - The number of new entrepreneurs/businesses.\